learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 Open the directory that contains the 3rd exercise (`exercise-03`) and open `pokedex-apollo.xcworkspace`.
 It already contains a running version of the code you wrote in the previous lesson.
 Note that we added a new class called `PokemonCell` that we will use to display your Pokemons in the second section of the table view.

-## Display A List Of Pokemons With Advanced Query Features
+## Display a List of Pokemons with Advanced Query Features

 Before we start working directly on our goal to show the pokemons a trainer owns, let's take some time to get more familiar with some of the available options when using queries.